jmecom/virtual-6502/README.md

 of the CPU to the log from nestest.
 Currently, the CPU does not complete the test and thus is not yet suitable for use in an NES emulator.
-However, this should not affect your usage of the program, as the known issues don't arise when used from the command line.
+However, this should not affect your usage of the program, as the known issues don't arise when used from the command line interface.
 If they do, please let me know!